Philippe Aghion: Career

 Aghion began his academic career in 1987 when he joined the Massachusetts Institute of Technology as an Assistant Professor.
 In 1989 he returned to France and became a researcher at the French National Centre for Scientific Research (CNRS).
 In 1990, he was appointed Deputy Chief Economist of the European Bank for Reconstruction and Development (EBRD), before moving to the Nuffield College, Oxford and then University College London in 1996.
 In 2002, he returned to Harvard where he became the Robert C. Waggoner Professor in Economics, a chair he held until 2015 when he was named Centennial Professor of Economics at the London School of Economics (LSE).

 In 2015, as he became professor at LSE, Aghion was also appointed Chair of Economics at College de France, a special academic institution in France.
-Statutory chair professorship at College de France is a postion highly regarded among French academia.
+Statutory chair professorship at College de France is a position highly regarded among French academia.

 In 2020, Aghion became The Kurt Björklund Chaired Professor in Innovation and Growth at INSEAD and the academic director of INSEAD’s Economics of Innovation Lab.
 That year, he became visiting professor at LSE and continued to be an associate at LSE's Centre for Economic Performance.